swiftlang/swift-evolution/proposals/swiftpm-service-manager-extension.md

 ## Detailed design

 Let's say developer Ahmed published a service called Service1, which depends on Service2.
 I, Amr, would like to consume Service1, while writing my own implementation of Service2, called AmrService2.
-Then I can define it in my project manifest as:
+Then I can define it in my Package.swift file as:

 ```
 serviceDependencies = ["http://github.com/ahmed/services/Service1", "services/AmrService2"]
 ```

-Now Eric, like also to use Ahmed Service1, while also overriding his Service2 with mine (AmrService2), then he can define that in his project manifest file as:
+Now Eric, like also to use Ahmed Service1, while also overriding his Service2 with mine (AmrService2), then he can define that in his Package.swift file as:

 ```
 serviceDependencies = ["http://github.com/ahmed/services/Service1", "http://github.com/amr/services/AmrService2"]